pxlvre/gramr/README.md

 ## 🏗️ Architecture

-Nothung is organized as a Rust workspace with three distinct components:
+Nothung is organized as a Rust workspace with four distinct components:

 ### 📦 Packages

 - **`nothung`** (library) - Core functionality for contract generation that can be used programmatically
 - **`nothung-cli`** - Command-line interface built on top of the library
+- **`wotan`** - 🧙‍♂️ Interactive wizard for guided smart contract creation
 - **`nothungup`** - Installer utility for Unix-based systems (Linux/macOS) with dependency checking

 ## 🚀 Installation